Calebp98/Agent-Based-Modelling/README.md

-Agents Based Model exploring modal choice in Sheffield.
+Agent Based Model exploring modal transport choice in a city.